gbera23-dev/PROJECTS/C/CRC/README.md

 8) commit 28/12/2025: Added a new method to Mr_Assembler.
 Implemented new pseudo - function.
 CRC_PRINT.
 That temporarily allows us to print the variable contents with endline onto the terminal.
 Made minor changes and modifications.

+9) commit 29/12/2025: Added two new methods to Mr_Compilator that take care of scopes({; and };).
+Changed the name of the good sir from assembler to compilator, as it is its real role.
+Made few bug removals and improvements.